-As Managers and Team Leaders begin to return to the workplace, how can we use the re-entry as an opportunity?
+As Managers and Team Leaders hope to begin to return to the workplace, how can we use the re-entry as an opportunity?

-After more than 100 days of home-working, videoconferencing and remote leadership many will be returning to a new kind of office.
+After nearly a year of home-working, videoconferencing and remote leadership many will be returning to a new kind of office.
 One with temperature tests, taped lifts and red lines.

 Many of our clients have remarked how the forced separation has strengthened some bonds with adversity bringing working communities together just as it has other communities.
 This will now be tested by the return to the workplace and workers with differing interpretations of the Covid crisis and the measures taken.